Turfgrass Management Major

 What does a Turfgrass Management Major Study?

-View the course plan below for a typical course sequence of a Turfgrass Management major.
+View the required Turfgrass Management courses and available electives in the UGA Bulletin.
 You will determine the right courses to match your interests with assistance from your advisor.

 To prepare for courses to earn a Turfgrass Management degree we recommend you: